3A High School Volleyball: Chilton's net presence leads Kelso past Union

 In Wednesday’s nonconference matchup with 4A Union, Chilton was back at it, leading Kelso on its home floor with 13 kills and four blocks in the team’s four-set victory by scores of 25-12, 25-20, 20-25 and 25-19.

-Though Chilton was credited with just four blocks, the number of attempted kills she thwarted was closer to 20.
-Her effort at the net in tandem with teammates Josie McNew, Royal Grafton and Emily Roe was instrumental in the Hilanders early-match surge to take the first two sets.
+Although Chilton was credited with just four blocks, the number of attempted kills she thwarted was closer to 20.
+Her effort at the net, in tandem with teammates Josie McNew, Royal Grafton and Emily Roe, was instrumental in the Hilanders early-match surge to take the first two sets.

-Every time Chilton stuffed a kill, the frustration grew on the Titans’ faces.
+Every time Chilton stuffed a kill, frustration grew on the Titans’ faces.

 “Olivia is a huge block.
-She’s crazy good at what she does,” said Grafton.
+She’s crazy good at what she does,” Grafton said.
 “I would get frustrated if I had Olivia across the net.”

 People are also reading…